 Our equipment sales revenues consist primarily of sales of networking and other related equipment as requested by our customers, other than that provided in connection with our systems integration services.
 We are seeing an increase in portable devices and smartphone orders along with increasing needs for mobile services for both enterprise and consumer.
-Our equipment sales revenues accounted for 1.8%, 2.3% and 1.9% of our total revenues for the fiscal year ended March 31, 2015, 2016, and 2017 respectively.
+Our equipment sales revenues accounted for 2.3%, 1.9% and 2.0% of our total revenues for the fiscal years ended March 31, 2016, 2017, and 2018, respectively.